bolt/docs/docs/howto/building-multilingual-websites.md

 By default, the `search_results_template` is `listing.twig`.
 This can be modified in `config.yml` if desired.
 Every time a search is triggered, the variable `records` needs to be overridden.
-Define a variable that has all contenttypes you want to search in:
+Define a variable that has all ContentTypes you want to search in:

 ```twig
 {% if search %}